dangutdavid/Facial-Recognition-integrated-with-SQL/README.md

 **NOTE**

-The encoding is stored as binary in SQL so this has to be converted back to NumPy array in order to compare the encodings the below code does the needful
+The encoding is stored as binary in SQL so this has to be converted back to NumPy array in order to compare the encodings the below code does the needful,

     row = b''.join(row)
     db_enc = np.frombuffer(row)

 ### File 3: compare_img.py
-For Comparing two images, just enter the image locations as .jpg and the results will be displayed as
+For Comparing two images, just enter the image locations as .jpg and the results will be displayed as,

     TRUE/FALSE

 ### To know more about the face recognition library visit:
 https://pypi.org/project/face-recognition

-For Installing in Windows it must be a hassle but for Linux users it's easy-peasy
+For Installing in Windows it must be a hassle but for Linux users it's easy-peasy.

 ### Thank You